dilshankarunarathne/ml-notes/README.md

 this algorithm must be very complicated to implement.
 And it must be very hard to build an application like this...

 The algorithm sure is not easy to implement.
-But thankfully,
+But thankfully, with the correct programming environment,